idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 ## 2. Strict Casting

-For proper Luau autocomplete and type safety, cast your arguments immediately.
+For proper Luau autocomplete and type safety, cast your arguments immediately. it indeed means that it will be harder to write, but its worth it - "it will pay off" By Sinek*

 ```lua
 local data = args :: EffectArgs